12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Himba woman carrying firewood in Namibia

-From a personal-growth point of view, realizing how fortunate you’re when compared to most people in Sub-Saharian Africa is a great reason to visit the continent.
+From a personal-growth perspective, realizing how fortunate you are compared to most people in Sub-Saharan Africa is a great reason to visit the continent.

 While you’re able to travel here, many Africans have never left their region, let alone their country.

-You might think you’re budget is small, and you don’t consider yourself rich.
-But lots of people live with less than 2$ per day, working long hours to earn that little that often is not enough to support their families.
+You might think your budget is small, and you don’t consider yourself rich.
+But lots of people live on less than $2 a day, working long hours to earn that little, which is often not enough to support their families.

-Many here live without electricity and water and have to walk long distances just to get a few gallons.
-Women go very far to collect firewood and then bring such bundles on their heads, that most of us aren’t even able to lift.
+Many here live without electricity and water and have to walk long distances to get a few gallons.
+Women go very far to collect firewood and then bring such bundles on their heads that most of us aren’t even able to lift.

-Traveling in Africa can let you reconsider your problems and misfortunes, can teach you to act instead of complaining, can wake up the will to help others, and help you surpass the individualism that is more and more prevailing in western societies.
+Traveling in Africa can let you reconsider your problems and misfortunes, teach you to act rather than complain, awaken the will to help others, and help you overcome the individualism that is increasingly prevalent in Western societies.

 Explore more!